mshmsh5000/northstar/documentation/endpoints/users.md

 ## Retrieve a User
 Get profile data for a specific user.
-This can be retrieved with either the user's Northstar ID (which is automatically generated when a new database record is created), a mobile phone number, an email address, or the user's Drupal ID.
+This can be retrieved with either the user's Northstar ID (which is automatically generated when a new database record is created), a mobile phone number, an email address, a Facebook ID or the user's Drupal ID.

 Fetching a user via username, email, or mobile requires either the `admin` scope, or an "admin" or "staff" role with the appropriate scope.